imprint

 Google Fonts Local Privacy Policy

-We use Google Fonts from Google Inc. on our website.
-(1600 Amphitheater Parkway Mountain View, CA 94043, USA).
-We have integrated the Google fonts locally, ie on our web server – not on the Google servers.
-As a result, there is no connection to Google servers and therefore no data transmission or storage.
+On our website we use Google Fonts from Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA).
+We have integrated the Google fonts locally, i.e. on our web server – not on Google’s servers.
+This means that there is no connection to Google servers and therefore no data transfer or storage.

 What are Google Fonts?

-In the past, Google Fonts was also called Google Web Fonts.
-This is an interactive directory with over 800 fonts that Google LLC provides free of charge.
-With Google Fonts you could use fonts without uploading them to your own server.
-But in order to prevent any information transfer to Google servers in this regard, we have downloaded the fonts to our server.
+Google Fonts used to also be called Google Web Fonts.
+This is an interactive directory with over 800 fonts provided free of charge by Google LLC.
+With Google Fonts, you could use fonts without uploading them to your own server.
+However, in order to prevent any transfer of information to Google servers in this regard, we have downloaded the fonts to our server.
 In this way, we act in compliance with data protection regulations and do not send any data to Google Fonts.

 Unlike other web fonts, Google allows us unrestricted access to all fonts.
-We can therefore have unlimited access to a sea of fonts and thus get the most out of our website.
-You can find more about Google Fonts and other questions at https://developers.google.com/fonts/faq?tid=121221900 .
+This means we have unlimited access to a sea of fonts and can therefore get the most out of our website.
+You can find out more about Google Fonts and other questions at https://developers.google.com/fonts/faq?tid=121221900.

 Google Maps privacy policy

-We use Google Maps from Google Inc. on our website.
-(1600 Amphitheater Parkway Mountain View, CA 94043, USA).
-With Google Maps we can show you locations better and thus adapt our service to your needs.
-By using Google Maps, data is transmitted to Google and stored on Google’s servers.
-Here we want to go into more detail about what Google Maps is, why we use this Google service, which data is stored and how you can prevent this.
+On our website we use Google Maps from Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA).
+With Google Maps, we can show you locations better and thus adapt our service to your needs.
+By using Google Maps, data is transmitted to Google and stored on Google servers.
+We would now like to explain in more detail what Google Maps is, why we use this Google service, what data is stored and how you can prevent this.

 What is Google Maps?

-Google Maps is an Internet map service provided by Google Inc. With Google Maps you can search for exact locations of cities, sights, accommodations or companies online using a PC, tablet or app.
-If companies are represented on Google My Business, additional information about the company is displayed in addition to the location.
-In order to show how to get there, map sections of a location can be integrated into a website using HTML code.
-Google Maps shows the earth’s surface as a road map or as an aerial or satellite image.
-Thanks to the Street View images and the high-quality satellite images, very precise representations are possible.
+Google Maps is an internet map service provided by Google Inc. Google Maps allows you to search online for exact locations of cities, places of interest, accommodation or businesses using a PC, tablet or app.
+If companies are represented on Google My Business, further information about the company is displayed in addition to the location.
+To display directions, map sections of a location can be integrated into a website using HTML code.
+Google Maps shows the earth’s surface as a street map or as an aerial or satellite image.
+Thanks to the Street View images and the high-quality satellite images, very accurate representations are possible.

 Why do we use Google Maps on our website?

-All of our efforts on this page are aimed at providing you with a useful and meaningful time on our website.
-By integrating Google Maps, we can provide you with the most important information about various locations.
+All our efforts on this site are aimed at providing you with a useful and meaningful time on our website.
+By integrating Google Maps, we can provide you with the most important information on various locations.
 You can see at a glance where we are based.
-The route description always shows you the best or fastest way to get to us.
-You can find the route for routes by car, public transport, on foot or by bike.
-For us, the provision of Google Maps is part of our customer service.
+The directions always show you the best or quickest way to reach us.
+You can call up the directions for routes by car, public transport, on foot or by bike.
+For us, providing Google Maps is part of our customer service.

 Which data is saved by Google Maps?

-In order for Google Maps to be able to offer its full service, the company has to record and save data from you.
-This includes the search terms entered, your IP address and the latitude and longitude coordinates.
-If you use the route planner function, the entered start address is also saved.
-However, this data storage takes place on the Google Maps website.
-We can only inform you about this, but we cannot influence it.
-Since we have integrated Google Maps into our website, Google places at least one cookie (name: NID) in your browser.
+In order for Google Maps to be able to offer its full service, the company must collect and store data from you.
+This includes the search terms entered, your IP address and also the latitude and longitude coordinates.
+If you use the route planner function, the start address you enter is also saved.
+However, this data storage takes place on the Google Maps websites.
+We can only inform you about this, but cannot influence it.
+Since we have integrated Google Maps into our website, Google sets at least one cookie (name: NID) in your browser.
 This cookie stores data about your user behavior.
 Google uses this data primarily to optimize its own services and to provide you with individual, personalized advertising.

 The following cookie is set in your browser due to the integration of Google Maps: